-There are two ways to provide for the elderly by state mandate.
-One of them is to take some of the income from those who are working, and give it to those who have retired.
+There are two ways a state can provide for its elderly.
+One of them is to take some of the income from those who are working, and to give that income to those who have retired.
 The other way is to mandate that those who are working take a proportion of their income, and invest it for their own retirements.

 Both types of programs involve risk.
 If you take income from those who are currently working to support those who are not, then the number of workers you have for each retiree becomes a very important number, and if you end up with too many retirees, and too few workers, the system will implode.
 If each person is forced to save for their own retirement in private accounts, some of those accounts may do poorly.
 If recession hits just as some people are getting ready to retire, they may lose a significant portion of their retirement income, and may have to choose either to work until their savings rebound, or to retire on less than planned.
-If we do not mandate anything, there is the risk that some people will have nothing to retire on at all.
+If we do not mandate anything (the third option), there is the risk that some people will have nothing to retire on at all.

 Many Americans believe that we have a hybrid Social Security program, in which each generation pays a portion of its income into a giant pool of Federal Savings Bonds, from which guaranteed benefits are then paid in retirement.
 That is, unfortunately, not how it works.

 Franklin Delano Roosevelt signed the Social Security Act into law on August 14th, 1935, in the midst of the Great Depression.
-At the time, government taxed less than 5% of GDP, with a top tax rate of 75%.
+At the time, government taxed less than 5% of GDP, with a top marginal rate of 75%.
 Roosevelt had a real problem on his hands: he wanted to spend limitless amounts of money on his New Deal, and there were not enough rich people to pay for it, even with a top tax rate of 75%.
 Roosevelt could not raise taxes on the poor or middle class in the middle of a depression, so what was he do to?

 Answer: Social Security.